aj-21/KASAP202/README.md

 Future developer can improve this by better design allowing real interaction of ask and answer.

 ## Design:
+### Software:
- Our game is implemented on Greenfoot application, you can visit and download the application from their website (http://www.greenfoot.org).
+Our game is implemented on Greenfoot application, you can learn more about greenfoot and download the application from their website (http://www.greenfoot.org).
+### State pattern:
+- To start with, our game has 4 main greenfoot worlds, which can be seen as outermost states of the game.
+They are WelcomeScreen, ChooseCharacterScreen,GuessWho, GuessWho, and ResultScreen, all of which a player needs to go through and in the order as listed.
+- We also have GameState interface which is can be used as inner states.
+In particular, ChooseCharState, MatchingState, StartingState, GuessWhoState, and ScoreState implement GameState, and are used in StatefulWorld classes ChooseCharacterScreen and GuessWho.
+### Chain of Responsibility:

 ## Server deployment: